ionic-team/ionic-framework/BREAKING.md

 ```

 The `swipeBackEnabled` config option is still respected as the initial default and does not need to change for apps that set it once at startup.

+<h4 id="version-9x-select">Select</h4>

+The `ionChange` event on `ion-select` now only fires when the selected value actually changes.
+Previously, the `alert` and `action-sheet` interfaces emitted `ionChange` every time the overlay was confirmed, even when the user chose the option that was already selected.
+This aligns the `alert` and `action-sheet` interfaces with the existing behavior of the `popover` and `modal` interfaces, and with the documented contract of `ionChange`.

+Apps that relied on `ionChange` firing on every confirmation (for example, to detect overlay dismissal without a value change) should listen for `ionDismiss` instead, or use the `didDismiss` event on the underlying alert or action sheet.

 <h2 id="version-9x-framework-specific">Framework Specific</h2>